NDOMINEY/thepedalplatform/README.md

 #### Navigation Bar

 Present on each page is the NavBar component (NavBar.js) which contains the site logo and links to various areas of the site.
 The logo acts as a link to the home page as well as a direct "Home" page button.
-Also there is the "Pedal" options which is present for all visitors which takes the user to the main product page.
+Also there is the "Pedal" link which is present for all visitors which takes the user to the main product page.

-The NavBar will determine whether their is a user currently logged in.
+The NavBar will determine whether the is a user currently logged in.
 If so it will provide links that allow the user to go to their Profile and Favourites page, as well as log out.
 If there is no user, then a login and register link will appear.

 ##### Navigation bar - user not logged in